Refine Your Search

 Stratocaster At The Music Zoo

 Buy Player Series online now from The Music Zoo!
 We have a great selection of guitar gear available in our Stratocaster product collection.
 Awesome customer service and secure checkout are always included with your Player Series purchase.
+Everything you see here is available at our Long Island guitar store.
+Visit our shop in Farmingdale, New York for an amazing guitar buying experience.

 The Fender Stratocaster is a truly definitive electric guitar.
 First introduced in 1954, it has come to represent the top-of-mind mental image of the electric guitar for many.
 The Music Zoo's Stratocaster inventory spans all price ranges and decades of styles and inspiration, from original era vintage pre-CBS Stratocasters, to popular Artist-inspired models, value packed Mexican and Squier examples, top shelf custom shop pieces of art, best-selling USA base models, and even our own custom creations created with Fender's best Master-builders!
 These guitars are endlessly versatile and truly let their player's individuality shine through.